Inflection Point: Definition, Graph and Example

 Summary

 Concavity is an important part of mathematics.
 The point of inflection is useful to find the concavity and convexity of the curve.
-This concept is used in many parts of real life like in physics and chemistry.
+This concept is used in many domains like in physics and chemistry.
+Apart from this, this concept of concavity and point of inflection is used various real life applications like data analysis, temperature predictions etc.

 Frequently Asked Questions (FAQs)